 How Much Does a Near Smart Contract Audit Cost?

-Though each smart contract audit is individual and the cost of the provided audit process varies from project to project, there is an average estimate based on various statistics and price lists of smart contract audit companies: the average cost ranges between $5000 and $20000.
+Though each smart contract audit of Near Protocol is individual and the cost of the provided audit process varies from project to project, there is an average estimate based on various statistics and price lists of smart contract audit companies: the average cost ranges between $5000 and $20000.

 Generally, the final smart contract audit cost depends on various factors such as the intricacy of the code, the scope of the project, company requirements, auditing specifics and methodologies, and the expertise of the auditing team.

 And these factors are also actual for determining the duration of smart contract audits.
 Depending on the size, urgency, and complexity of a smart contract, the audit process can take two days or several weeks.
 For example, complex DeFi projects and platforms require a longer time compared to simple, smart contract audits.